The Solid Protocol

 request on the target URL, and checking the HTTP Link

-header with the rel
+header field with the rel

 parameter [RFC8288].